nepfaff/iiwa_setup/README.md

 versions can be managed by installing `bazelisk` from [here](https://github.com/bazelbuild/bazelisk/releases).
 The Bazel version will then be read from the `.bazeliskrc` file in the repo.

+#### Cable

+The WSG requires a Male M8 4-Pin A Coding to RJ45 Connector.

 #### Networking troubeshooting

 Check that one host shows up when using `nmap -sP 192.168.1.201`. and that the website